 Many, if not most, of our psychological and emotional states and reactions seem to be the result of brain chemistry.
 Mental illness is much like physical illness in that it can be influenced by environmental factors and events, and is often treatable with drugs.
-In addition, there are environmental factors that are so powerful – childhood abuse, severe physical injury, terrifying events, war, etc. – that they can have lifelong psychological effects, which may or may not be the result of altered chemistry caused by exposure to them.
+In addition, there are environmental factors that are so powerful – childhood abuse, severe physical injury, terrifying events, war, etc. – they can have lifelong psychological effects.

 - Schizophrenia.
 A condition once thought to be caused by bad parenting, since it often becomes apparent in adolescence, schizophrenia is usually characterized by an altered reality.
 Hearing voices is a classic symptom, but the range can include other hallucinations, both visual and auditory; delusions (of persecution, omnipotence, etc.); and dissociation (inability to make logical connections and to respond to reality).
 Schizophrenia can often be controlled to some extent by medication.

 - Bipolar disorder.
 Widely known as manic depression, bipolar disorder causes swings between depression and an overly optimistic and agitated state.
 In some people, these mood swings are barely detectable, but in others they can be extreme.
 The manic state can bring feelings of great power and competence.
 Many people with bipolar disorder can be treated successfully with medication.